 Patients with features suggestive of colorectal cancer should be referred for further review or investigation on an two-week wait basis.

 The majority of cases can be sent 'straight to test' for a colonoscopy after review of the GP referral by a specialist nurse.
 Patients in whom colonoscopy may be complicated or who have a contraindication should be reviewed in colorectal clinic first.
 This may include patients with dementia, learning difficulties, physical impairments, on anticoagulation or with anal pathology.

-NICE guidance Suspected cancer: recognition and referral advise patients should be referred on a target (two week wait) pathway if:
+NICE guidance NG 12: Suspected cancer: recognition and referral, advise patients should be referred on a target (two-week wait) pathway if:

 The NICE guidelines are several years old.
 Many regions publish additional local guidelines that GPs may follow, some of which have additional criteria.
 Local guidance should always be checked.
 Scotland has its own referral guidelines.

-In the future we may use FIT more frequently as a first test in certain patient groups prior to more invasive investigations.
-If clinicians have concern (e.g. family history) they should use their judgement and refer the patient where necessary.
+In the future, we may use FIT more frequently as the first test in certain patient groups prior to more invasive investigations.
+Outside of the guidance, if clinicians have concerns (e.g. family history) they should use their judgement and refer the patient where necessary.

 Colonoscopy is the gold-standard investigation for those with suspected CRC.

 Colonoscopy is the gold-standard investigation.
 It allows visualisation of the colon, identification of malignant lesions and pre-malignant or suspicious polyps.

 Colonoscopy can be technically challenging in some individuals and a completion colonoscopy (reaching and visualising the terminal ileum) is not always possible.
 The procedure is typically done with conscious sedation and some patients cannot tolerate this.
 Here, options include colonoscopy under a general anaesthetic or a CT pneumocolon.